kacper-kucharski/Python-Calculator/README.md

-# python-calculator
+# Python-Calculator

-This is a simple calculator made in python during my first application development course on my computer science degree.
+This is a calculator terminal based application made in python during my first application development course on my computer science degree.

+The project is still in progress *25-09-2019